DannyMoerkerke/sw-proxy/README.md

 application.
 Must be accessible to the web server and will be ignored if `body` is present
 - `status`: Number (optional), HTTP status code
 - `statusText`: String (optional), HTTP status text

+The file `swopr-responses.example.js` contains an example for each option.

+swopr will add a 'beforeunload' event listener to the `window` to re-register the Service Worker when the page is reloaded.
+This ensures that swopr will always use the correct responses whenever these are changed, without having to change the Service Worker file itself.

 ## Running the demo
 Run `npm install`.